 Sedation dentistry makes it possible for you to endure all your dental appointments, especially if you have several oral health issues that need to be addressed or an invasive restoration.

-Our Dentistry for Life office is designed to make our patients feel welcomed, relaxed, and at home.
+Our Philadelphia dental office is designed to make our patients feel welcomed, relaxed, and at home.
 We pride ourselves on providing gentle dentistry to all patients, especially those who are particularly anxious about being in the dentist’s chair.

 We understand that your anxiety or phobia can have various causes – perhaps you had a bad experience at the dentist as a child, you’re embarrassed about the condition of your teeth, you have a severe gag reflex, you don’t like the idea of the dentist’s hands being in your mouth, you are worried about pain.
 Pinpointing the source of your fear is important, but the most important thing is to manage the negative feelings you’re having about being at the dentist.

 Along with sedation dentistry, we encourage our patients to bring along any creature comforts that will help them relax, like noise-cancelling headphones, music, a stuffed animal, or a good luck charm.

 Whatever helps you calm down at home can help you reach that same state of relaxation at the dentist.
 At Dentistry for Life, we do everything in our power to give you a good dental experience.
 We will not judge your apprehension, or the state of your teeth and gums.
 Our goal is to simply help you have good oral health and develop a positive and safe feeling about visiting our dental office.
 Contact us today to schedule your consultation and learn more about sedation dentistry and our practice.